 Loans are financial aid that must be repaid with interest at a future date.
-You must be attending at least half time (6 credits per semester) to receive any loan.
+You must be attending at least half time (6 credits or more per semester) and be in good academic standing with financial aid to receive any loan.

 The federal government's Direct Loan program provides low-interest, long-term loans directly to students and parents.
-The lender is the U.S. Department of Education (DOE) rather than a bank.
-Loans made by the federal government have much better rates and payback terms than private loans from banks.
-Repayment of the loan usually begins six months after you graduate from college or stop attending at least half time.
+The lender (or guarantor) is the U.S. Department of Education (ED) rather than a bank.
+Loans guaranteed by the federal government have much better rates and payback terms than private loans.

-Available to students who demonstrate financial need.
+Available to students who demonstrate financial need on the FAFSA.
 The federal government pays the loan interest while you attend college and during your six-month grace period.

-Awarded to students who do not qualify for Subsidized Loan funds but still need additional financial assistance.
-The loan accrues interest as soon as it is disbursed and for the lifetime of the loan.
+Awarded to all students who are otherwise eligible for federal student aid through the FAFSA.
+Unlike Subsidized Loans, you do not have to demonstrate financial need be eligible for it.
+The loan accrues interest as soon as it is disbursed and for the lifetime of the loan (until it is paid off).

 Want to know when your loan funds will be disbursed?
 Check out the disbursement schedule.